Halokavod/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6.This program prints all single digit numbers of base 10 starting from 0, followed by a new line.

 7.This program prints the lowercase alphabet in reverse, followed by a new line.

+8.This program prints all the numbers of base 16 in lowercase, followed by a new line.